devSharma31/pulseping-uptime-monitor/README.md

 > an HTTP function exposes the last 24h as JSON,
 > and a small React UI shows uptime %, recent checks, and CSV export.

-This lines up with how I describe it on my CV:

-> **PulsePing — Serverless Uptime Monitor + Dashboard**
-> Stack: Azure Functions (Timer/HTTP), Python httpx, Azure Blob/Table, React/static JS.
-> Set up Azure Functions to ping URLs every few minutes and store status and latency in Azure Storage.
-> Built a small front-end dashboard to show 24-hour history and uptime %, with CSV export so non-technical users can review incidents.

 ---

 ## 1. Tech Stack